Kashmir Sultanate

-The Kashmir Sultanate was a Muslim monarchy comprising Kashmiri, Turco–Persian, Kohistani, Dardic, & Ladakhi elites.
-A Ladakhi Buddhist, Rinchan Bhoti, converted to Islam and served as the first Sultan.
-He was followed by two prominent dynasties: The Shah Mirs and the Chaks.
-A Baihaqi Sayyid, Mubarak Baihaqi, briefly ruled over Sultanate after overthrowing Yousuf Chak in 1579.
-Due to its diversity, the kingdom lived and worked by the principles of Kashmiriyat, which existed harmoniously within the cultural and religious pluralism of the Sultanate.
-Although Sanskrit and Persian were preferred as the official, diplomatic, court, and state language, Kashmiri still had a large impact on social and communal work, later being granted official status.
-The economical centre, as well as the vital mint city of the Sultanate, Srinagar, served as the capital for the majority of its lifespan while the diverse city of Varmul, the highly rich and cultivated land of Suyyapur, the hilly areas of Anantnag, and the surrounding valleys of Neelum were the notable commercial and residential districts.
-The Sultanate carried out major trading relations, having establishments in Bihar, Tibet, Nepal, Peking, Bhutan, Khurasan, and Turkestan, whereas Punjab and Bengal were considered her greatest trading and industrial partners.
-Besides the Delhi Sultanate, Kashmir, along with Bengal, Gujarat, and Sindh, were considered strong political and martial allies, even interfering in one another's internal problems.
+The Kashmir Sultanate was a Muslim monarchy comprising Kashmiri, Turco-Persian, Dardic, and Ladakhi elites.
+Rinchan Bhoti, a Ladakhi Buddhist who converted to Islam and served as the first sultan, was followed by two main dynasties: the Shah Miris and the Chaks, except for the brief rule by a Baihaqi Sayyid, Mubarak Baihaqi, in 1579.
+The culture of the kingdom was based on Kashmiriyat; although Sanskrit and Persian were used as the official, diplomatic, court, and state languages, Kashmiri played an increasingly prominent role in the cultural and literary activities, later being granted official status.
+The economical centre, as well as the main mint city of the sultanate, Srinagar, served as its capital for the major part while the cities of Varmul, Suyyapur, and Anantnag, and the valley of Neelum, were the notable commercial and residential areas.
+The sultanate built diplomatic and trading relations with kingdoms in Bihar, Tibet, China, Khorasan, and Turkestan, while Punjab and Bengal were its main trading partners.

-During the Sultanate era, the Valley was influenced by various orders of Sufism and Mysticism.
-The Suhrawardiyya, Kubrawiya, Rishi, and Nurbakhshiya orders were formally adopted and regulated by the Sultans during their reign.
-A form of peaceful culture evolved around the Kashmiri Pandits and Muslims following the leadership and teachings of Lal Ded, Nund Rishi, Habba Khatun, Yaqub Ganai and, Habibullah Ganai.
-With the beginning of the Muslim epoch, Indo-Islamic architecture was observed alongside Kashmiri Art evolving into an Islamic-Kashmiri style of infrastructure and designing.
-This style can still be seen in the old mahalas of Srinagar.
+During the sultanate period, the valley was influenced by various orders of Sufism and Mysticism, notably the Suhrawardiyya, Kubrawiya, Rishi, and Nurbakhshiya.
+A syncretic culture evolved with the interaction between the Kashmiri Pandits and Kashmiri Muslims.
+The prominent Kashmiri religious figures of the period include Lal Ded, Nund Rishi, Habba Khatun, Yaqub Sarfi and, Habibullah Nowshehri.
+A new architectural style, adopting elements of the wider Indo-Islamic architecture within the regional Kashmiri style evolved, whose examples can still be seen in the old mahalas of Srinagar.